defencedigital/moduk-service-manual/app/views/your-community/user-centred-design/README.md

 Slack is a messaging service used by the Defence community.
 It can be downloaded as an app or used in your web browser.

 {{ govukInsetText({
-  html: 'MODnet users can use Slack in their web browser.'
+  html: 'MODNET users can use Slack in their web browser.'
 }) }}

 #### Defence Digital Service Slack workspace